Submission Preparation Checklist

 - Images are provided as tif, jpg or eps files and are at least 300dpi.
 Image files are labelled with the contributor's name and number in the order which they should appear (ex: smith1, smith2).

-Authors should note that in the spirit of open access to research Junctures is published under a New Zealand cc-by-nc-nd licence.
+Authors should note that in the spirit of open access to research Junctures is published under a Creative Commons 4.0 cc-by-nc-nd licence.

 This licence is the most stringent cc-by licence currently available that means that people are free to read and redistribute the article but only with full acknowledgement of the author and the source.
 Although this licence does allow sharing of research, it does not allow any forms of commercial distribution.
 For more on cc licencing please see: http://www.creativecommons.org.nz/licences_explained__1 If you require your work to be published under a different licence please contact the Junctures Editorial Assistant.